paulehr/saltstack-wordpress/README.md

     config.vm.synced_folder "src", "/www_src"

 This is where your wordpress files will be stored so that both the host and the virtual machine will have access. if you change where this gets mounted in the virtual machine.
-You will need to make sure you make the change in the salt state file.
+You will need to make sure you make the change in the wordpress salt state file.

     config.vm.provision :salt do |salt|
             salt.minion_config = "salt/minion.conf"